Steemblocks/Steem-Local-HTML-Js-Tool/README.md

 ### STEEM Delegation Tool
 - Input your username, active key, delegatee username, and the amount of STEEM to delegate.
 - Automatically converts STEEM to VESTS using the current blockchain conversion rate.
-- Broadcasts the delegation transaction to the STEEM blockchain.
+- Broadcasts the delegation transaction to the Steem blockchain.

 ![image](https://github.com/user-attachments/assets/a530529c-a686-4669-9c9a-933a7157e4d3)